Thomas and the Magic Railroad: Critical response

+Thomas and the Magic Railroad received generally negative reviews from critics.
+Metacritic, which uses a weighted average, assigned the a score of 19 out of 100, based on 23 critics, indicating "overwhelming dislike".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave the film one star out of four, and wrote "(the fact) That Thomas and the Magic Railroad made it into theaters at all is something of a mystery.
 This is a production with 'straight to video' written all over it.
 Kids who like the Thomas books might kinda like it.
 Especially younger kids.
 Real younger kids.
 Otherwise, no." While he admired the models and art direction, he criticized how the engines' mouths did not move when they spoke, the overly depressed performance of Peter Fonda, as well as the overall lack of consistency in the plot.
 Elvis Mitchell of The New York Times gave the film a negative review, saying, "Mr. Baldwin's attack – there's no better way to put it – is unforgettable."
+Meanwhile Michael Thomson of BBC News criticized the plot, acting, and lack of fidelity to the source material, writing "Thomas and the Magic Railroad spells out its simple plot ad nauseam and is so stretched that even averagely bright kids will be offended by the repetition."
+And gave the film a two out of five stars.

-William Thomas of Empire gave the film a one out of five stars, he was critical of the films special effects, stating that "believe it or not, the true villains of the piece are, in fact, the 'special' effects.
+William Thomas of Empire magazine gave the film a one out of five stars; he was critical of the films special effects, stating that "believe it or not, the true villains of the piece are, in fact, the 'special' effects.
 Quite how – in today's era of slo-mo and seamless digital wizardry – such a shoddy result can have been achieved is anyone's guess.
 With clunky bluescreen, spot-a-mile-off matte work and an absolute lack of synergy between real-life and animated action, it all conspires to provide an appropriately amateur sheen."
 Plugged In stated, "While the animation maintains its simple appearance, the plot is anything but simple.
-And that's not good news for the many tots who make up the majority of Thomas audience.
-Switching back and forth between Shining Time and Sodor, interweaving two relatively complex story lines, may confuse more than it challenges.
-Parents may well find that their children are squirming in their seats long before Thomas rides his magic rails into the sunset.
-That said, and the magic notwithstanding, tikes who do manage to grasp the complex story lines, and can sit still for an hour and a half, will learn good lessons about friendship, courage, hard work and being kind."
-Nell Minow of Common Sense Media gave the film three out of five stars and writing that it "will please [Thomas fans]" but that the plot "might confuse kids".
+And that's not good news for the many tots who make up the majority of Thomass audience.
+Switching back and forth between Shining Time and Sodor, interweaving two relatively complex story lines, may confuse more than it challenges."
+Nell Minow of Common Sense Media gave the film three out of five stars and wrote that it "will please [Thomas fans]" but that the plot "might confuse kids".